akupferb/808xmidterm/README.md

 ## Test

 Run test/cpp-test to run the gtest unit tests.
-Run systemTest.sh to run the full system test.
+Run system_test_demo.sh per instructions below to run the full system test.

 ## Demo

 Our system test acts as our demo, running the full kinematic and path planning chain.
-It is demonstrable through running systemTest.sh
+It is demonstrable through running system_test_demo.sh (may need to make it runnable via chmod +x system_test_demo.sh)

 ## Notes